kentcdodds/old-kentcdodds.com/content/blog/optimize-react-re-renders/index.md

 1. "Lift" the expensive component to a parent where it will be rendered less often.
 2. Then pass the expensive component down as a prop.

-You may find doing so solves your performance problem without the needing to spread `React.memo` all over you codebase like a giant intrusive band-aid 🤕😉
+You may find doing so solves your performance problem without needing to spread `React.memo` all over you codebase like a giant intrusive band-aid 🤕😉

 ## Demo